GoodBotCo/GoodBotCo.github.io/_posts/2016-09-22-using-postgresql-array-type-with-rails.md

 A few things to note here are:

 - Specify datatype as `string` or `text`, with `array: true`
-- Optionally, you can specify default as an empty array like `default: []`.
+- Optionally, you can specify a default value for the array by adding: `default: []`.

 The Model code should look like this: